 STATUS OF THIS DOCUMENT

-This is the Initial Report on IRTP Part D PDP, prepared by ICANN staff for submission to the GNSO Council on [DATE].
-A Final Report will be prepared by ICANN staff following review of public comments on this Initial Report.
+This is the Initial Report on IRTP Part D PDP, prepared by ICANN staff for submission to the GNSO Council on 3 March 2014.
+A Final Report will be prepared by the Working Group and ICANN staff following review of public comments on this Initial Report.

 SUMMARY